Where to Discuss?

 from typing import List

-You can see that we are ging to use a few different library.
+You can see that we are going to use a few different library.
+Yes, scipy.stats.t is our friendly t-distribution.
+Like any good academic, it’s judgy and loves small p-values.

 xs, ys1, ys2, ys3